Los Angeles Truck Accident Lawyers

 Unfortunately, oftentimes these logs are manipulated or altered by the trucker or the trucking company to skirt federal laws and safety regulations.
-MKP Law Group’s truck accident lawyers know how to analyze these logs and determine if they are falsified and, if so, how to hold the trucking company fully accountable.
+MKP Law Group, LLP’s truck accident lawyers know how to analyze these logs and determine if they are falsified and, if so, how to hold the trucking company fully accountable.

 How a Los Angeles Truck Accident Attorney Can Help

 Filing a truck accident injury claim and getting on the road towards filing legal action is complicated.